How to Get an Agent or Manager

 3. Is Your Resume Professionally Formatted?

 In this industry, having a professionally formatted resume is a key to getting both an agent or manager and auditions.
 It should have your name, your contact details or agent/manager's (if you have one), your height, weight, hair colour & eye colour.
 Never put your age on it unless you’re under 18.
 Next comes your experience.
-Start with Film, Television, then go to Theatre, Commercials (depending on where you are, can be best to put under available on request), then sections like online for things like web series.
+Start with Film, Television, then go to Theatre, Commercials (depending on where you are, it can be best to put under available on request), then sections like online for things like web series.
 Next is Training and Education.
 List the acting classes you’ve taken and where took them.
 If it’s a long course like a university one, put your graduation year.
 Lastly, Special Skills.
 Put accents, abilities like singing (include your vocal range), dancing (include your specialties in dancing like ballet), sports, skills with animals, etc. Things like that.
+If you have trouble, seek advice from other people in the industry or a trusted site.

 4. Who Are You Going to Approach?